 The 2004 Nansha Area Development Plan (GMPB, 2004), was the first programmatic planning document in Nansha’s history.
 It established the leading development idea of ‘big industry, big logistics and big transportation’.
 ‘This document, at this time, treated Nansha as an independent city.
-Thus, comprehensive considerations were given to its future development.
-Indeed, the plan provided some effective guidance for nearly a decade’ (interview, planner, Nansha).
-It was clear that Nansha’s initial development trajectory relied only on locally based development opportunities, and then, under provincial and central government-led initiatives, it began to experience rapid industrial development and expansion of its core infrastructure connecting Nansha to the city region and beyond.
-In 2005, Nansha District was officially established, covering a total area of 544.12 km2.
-In 2008, the governing body of Nansha Development Zone was changed back to Nansha Development Zone Management Committee, which took over the management privileges of the Nansha Development Zone Construction Headquarters (Nansha Chronicles Office, 2009).
-‘The development focus of Nansha turned away from simply focusing on economic development into a more comprehensive construction of Nansha, including economy, environment, living quality, public services, etc.’ (interview, planner, Nansha).
-Nevertheless, at this point, Nansha’s industrial development strategy still followed the previous heavy industrial-oriented development mode, with, secondary sector contributing 79.6% of Nansha’s GDP in 2009 (Table 3).
+Thus, comprehensive consideration was given to its future development.
+Indeed, the plan provided some effective guidance for nearly a decade’ (interview, planner, Nansha) {Please give date of interview [month and year]}.
+It was clear that Nansha’s initial development trajectory relied only on locally based development opportunities; then, under provincial and central government-led initiatives, it began to experience rapid industrial development and expansion of the core infrastructure connecting it to the city region and beyond.
+In 2005 Nansha District was officially established, covering a total area of 544.12 km2.
+In 2008 the governing body of Nansha Development Zone was changed back to Nansha Development Zone Management Committee, which took over the management privileges of the Nansha Development Zone Construction Headquarters (Nansha Chronicles Office, 2009).
+‘The development focus of Nansha turned from simply concentrating on economic development to a more comprehensive construction of Nansha, including its economy, environment, living quality, public services, etc.’ (interview with planner, Nansha) {Please give date of interview [month and year]}.
+Nevertheless, at this point, Nansha’s industrial development strategy still followed the lines of the previous heavy-industry-oriented development mode, with the secondary sector contributing 79.6% of Nansha’s GDP in 2009 (see Table 3).
 The driving force behind these changes was the strong support of national and municipal governmental policies.

-Multi-level governance
+<H2>Multi-level governance</H2>

 Since 2010, Nansha’s development has attracted more and more attention, associated with its more prominent economic and strategic position in Guangzhou.
-Under the recent adjustments to the application of polycentric planning principles in Guangzhou city region, the aim of which is to seek a real sense of developing a polycentric city regional structure with balanced development, Nansha became one of the six sub-centres in the Guangzhou Master Plan (2011-2020) (GMPB, 2012).
-In 2011, with the release of 12th Five-year Plan for National Economic and Social Development (The State Council, 2011), the development of Nansha has become recognised as being of nationally significance.
-It was explicitly recognised as being an integral part of the national strategy.
-Later in 2012, Nansha became the sixth State-level New Area and was planned as an important economic pole within southern China.
-These state-level strategies cemented Nansha’s position as a significant place in representing Guangzhou city region, Guangdong province and the whole nation, encouraging and enabling it to participate in international competitions and co-operations.
+Under the recent adjustments to the application of polycentric planning principles in Guangzhou city region, the aim of which is to seek a real sense of developing a polycentric city-regional structure with balanced development, Nansha became one of the six subcentres in the Guangzhou Master Plan (2011-2020) (GMPB, 2012).
+In 2011, with the release of 12th Five-year Plan for National Economic and Social Development (The State Council, 2011), the development of Nansha became recognized as being of national significance.
+It was explicitly recognized as an integral part of the national strategy.
+Later, in 2012, Nansha became the sixth State-level New Area and was planned as an important economic pole within southern China.
+These state-level strategies cemented Nansha’s position as a significant place in Guangzhou city region, Guangdong province and indeed the whole nation, encouraging and enabling it to participate in international competitions and co-operations.